beekeeper-studio/beekeeper-studio/docs/user_guide/data-export.md

 Exporting a large table can take a long time.
 You'll see a notification in the bottom right of the app to indicate the progress as it runs.

-### Need Multiple Tables?
-{: #multitable }
+### Multi-Table Export

-Beekeeper has you covered.
-Either select `Export multiple tables` on the export modal or go through the app toolbar.
+Select `Export multiple tables` on the export modal or go through the app toolbar (tools -> export).

 ![Multiple Table Export](../assets/images/data-export-156.gif)

 All tables in the database will be shown grouped by schemas (if the database supports them) and you have the ability to select all tables in a schema (or all of them really) with a simple click or pick and choose what you want.

-Each table is stored as a seperate file with a determined format of `table_name_whatever-you-added.extension`.
-All other options work the same as exporting one table.
+Each table is stored as a separate file with a determined format of `tablename.{sql,csv,json}`.

+!!! note
-This export process can take a long time depending on table size and number of tables being exported.
+    The export process can take a long time depending on table size and number of tables being exported.

 ### Table export formats